Odinsun15/blog-starter-kit/_posts/dynamic-routing.md

 ---
-title: "Popular Gaming Genres"
+title: "Dynamic Routing and Static Generation"
-excerpt: "A brief overview of the most popular computer gaming genres, from shooters to strategy and simulation."
+excerpt: "Explore the exciting world of computer gaming genres — from high-paced shooters to thoughtful strategy games."
-coverImage: "/assets/blog/gaming-genres/cover.jpg"
+coverImage: "/assets/blog/dynamic-routing/cover.jpg"
-date: "2024-05-15T12:00:00.000Z"
+date: "2020-03-16T05:35:07.322Z"
 author:
-  name: Nick Moya
+  name: JJ Kasper
-  picture: "/assets/blog/authors/nick.jpeg"
+  picture: "/assets/blog/authors/jj.jpeg"
 ogImage:
-  url: "/assets/blog/gaming-genres/cover.jpg"
+  url: "/assets/blog/dynamic-routing/cover.jpg"
 ---

-Computer gaming offers a wide variety of genres to match every kind of player.
-Some of the most popular include first-person shooters (FPS), which focus on fast reflexes and accuracy; role-playing games (RPGs), where players take on character-driven adventures; and strategy games, which test tactical thinking and planning skills.
+Computer gaming covers a wide range of genres designed for every type of player.
+First-person shooters (FPS) are known for their speed and precision, while role-playing games (RPGs) allow players to explore immersive worlds through story-driven quests.
+Strategy games challenge players to think critically, plan ahead, and manage resources efficiently.

-Other major genres include simulation games like The Sims or Flight Simulator, which mimic real-world experiences, and sandbox games such as Minecraft, where creativity and exploration are the main focus.
-Each genre appeals to different interests, making gaming one of the most diverse forms of entertainment today.
+Simulation games like The Sims and flight simulators mimic real-life experiences, offering creative and relaxing gameplay.
+Meanwhile, sandbox games like Minecraft give players the freedom to build, explore, and experiment in open-ended environments.
+With so many options, gaming continues to grow as a diverse and engaging form of entertainment.